 Some theories believe that even a foetus learns in the womb.
 But as the foetal state is beyond our control from education point of view, let us focus on education soon after birth.

 The word education is derived from educare which translates to "bring out", "bring forth what is within", or "bring out potential".
 Education is an act or experience that has a formative effect on the mind, character or physical ability of an individual.
-It is the process by which society hands down its accumulated knowledge, skills and values from one generation to another, by means of language, c
+It is the process by which society hands down its accumulated knowledge, skills and values from one generation to another, by means of language, culture and actions.

 Going by the meaning, education is all about bringing out the potentials of a child.
 Schools are the agencies which catalyze structured, uniform learning in a conducive surrounding to meet the requirement of bringing out the best of a student.
 Hence the curricula designed do not only include academics but also physical activities, moral education, team work, social interaction and correct way of expression.
 The difference between learning from other factors of society and school is that the skills of teachers are updated time to time according to the latest scientific development.
 Teachings of a community may include superstitions but school teaches against it in scientific manner.

 Radically speaking, education has nothing to do with when schooling starts!
 Whether an individual goes to school or not, education never stops.
 Learning happens even to a person marooned on an island for life.
 Also, education is not the area confined only to humans.
 Even animals learn the ways of living and survival from their parents, mostly mothers.